 You will come through this.
 You will get to the other side of these intense feelings of grief and pain.
 Losing your soulmate changes you and your life forever, but you will start to feel joy and hope again.
 Here, you’ll find a few ideas on how to keep going after losing the love of your life…your soulmate.

 Yesterday I wrote Are You My Soulmate?
 How to Recognize Lasting Love.
 One thing I failed to mention in that article was the sadness of losing the love of your life.
-The only downside of finding your soulmate is letting him go.
+The biggest, saddest, most painful thing about finding your soulmate is losing him to death, divorce, or a difficult breakup.

 Life After the Loss of Your Soulmate

-I wish I had a magic list of tips to heal your heart — and I bet you wish that, too!
+I wish I had a magic list of tips or easy fixes that will heal emotional numbness after losing someone you love — and I bet you wish that, too!
 But the truth is that there is no blog post or book that will erase the pain of losing your soulmate.
 Nothing you read will bring the love of your life back, or restore the happiness you once had.
+I can’t imagine how you feel, and I am truly sorry for your loss.

 Take a deep breath